Hsinbyushin: Early life

 The future king was born Maung Ywa (မောင်ရွ) to Aung Zeya and Yun San in Moksobo, a large village in the Mu river valley located about 60 miles northwest of Ava, on 12 September 1736.
 His father Aung Zeya was the chief of the village of a few hundred households, and was part of gentry families that had administered the Mu valley for generations.
 His father came from a large family, and was related by blood and by marriage to many other gentry families throughout the valley.
 Aung Zeya claimed descent from a 15th-century cavalry commander and ultimately the Pagan royal line.

 Ywa grew up during the period in which the authority of King Mahadhammaraza Dipadi of the Toungoo dynasty had largely dissipated across the kingdom.
-The Manipuris had been raiding increasingly deeper parts of Upper Burma between the Chindwin and Irrawaddy rivers since the mid-1720s.
+The Manipuris had been raiding increasingly deeper parts of Upper Burma between the Chindwin River and Irrawaddy River since the mid-1720s.
 Ywa's home region was directly on the path of the raids, and took the brunt of the raids.
 With the Burmese court unable to deal with the small kingdom of Manipur, the Burmese watched helplessly as the raiders torched villages, ransacked pagodas, and taking away captives.
 In 1740, the Mon of Lower Burma broke away, and founded the Restored Hanthawaddy Kingdom.
 The central authority of the king had effectively disappeared, and a profound sense of helplessness pervaded and deepened.
 The Hanthawaddy armies finally toppled the Toungoo dynasty on 23 March 1752 when they captured Ava.